AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

 	allowfullscreen
 ></iframe>

-I do not really care how many votes it takes, I am very happy with the end result.
+I do not really care how many votes it takes, I am very happy with the end result and that's enough for me.

 I am gonna have fun checking out other ludum dare projects now.
 There are some pretty cool stuff [there](https://ldjam.com/games) :).